cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

     bin/cake bake all bookmarks
     bin/cake bake all tags

-This will generate the controllers, models, views, their co-responding test cases, and fixtures for our users, bookmarks and tags resources.
+This will generate the controllers, models, views, their corresponding test cases, and fixtures for our users, bookmarks and tags resources.
 If you've stopped your server, restart it and go to ``http://localhost:8765/bookmarks``.